Toggle: English / Spanish

 - Blood thinners such as heparin, warfarin (Coumadin), aspirin, or clopidogrel (Plavix)

-- Medicine to control symptoms such as high blood pressure
+- Medicine to control risk factors, such as high blood pressure, diabetes, and high cholesterol

 - Special procedures or surgery to relieve symptoms or prevent more strokes